 - Failure of the backup system: Off-grid systems that include diesel gensets to supply some of the daily load or to provide emergency backup can have failures.
 Generators have moving parts and must be regularly maintained to ensure dependable performance.
 If diesel supply runs out, it may be several days before it is replenished, particularly in remote locations, such as islands.
 This is especially true in remote areas of the developing world.

 - Long stretches without sunlight: If there is no backup system, battery installations are often sized to ensure several days of power with no sun available.
-However, in the rare instances where clouds or inclement weather impede sunlight for an extended period of time, the battery may reach beyond the recommended depth of discharge.
+However, in the rare instances where clouds or inclement weather impede sunlight for an extended period of time, the battery may go below the recommended depth of discharge.

 - “Oops” Moments: Outside of these scenarios, there are often instances where a battery will accidentally discharge further than intended.
 Whether this is because the battery’s state of charge was measured incorrectly, or because the backup power isn’t turned on in time, batteries may inadvertently stay partially charged for an extended period.

-Standing at a partial state of charge, even if the only a few hours, is extremely detrimental to a lead acid battery and repeated occurrence destroys the lifetime of battery.
-To demonstrate this we recently performed a partial state of charge test on a high-end lead acid battery and compared this to our Aqueous Hybrid Ion (AHI) battery.
+Standing at a partial state of charge, even if for only a few hours, is extremely detrimental to a lead acid battery and repeated occurrences destroy the lifetime of the battery.
+To demonstrate this we performed a partial state of charge test on a high-end lead acid battery and compared this to our Aqueous Hybrid Ion (AHI) battery.
 We tested a scenario in which the battery charged for six hours, simulating a charge by a solar array, discharged to 80% DoD for six hours, simulating a steady load, and then stood at a partial state of charge for six hours, simulating a scenario in which the battery was unable to recharge.

 We repeated this test continually for 60 cycles.
 The lead acid batteries began at approximately 300 Wh (nominally 190 Ah at a 5 hour rate) and the AHI batteries began at 140 Wh.